Archive Version - Used for Applications Intended for Due Dates before January 25, 2010 Only.

 Only the review criteria described below will be considered in the review process.

-Applications that are complete and responsive to the FOA will be evaluated for scientific and technical merit by an appropriate peer review group convened in accordance with standard AHRQ peer review procedures that are described in 42 CFR Part 67, Subpart A. Incomplete and/or non-responsive applications, or applications not following instructions given in this FOA, will not be reviewed.
+Applications that are complete will be evaluated for scientific and technical merit by an appropriate peer review group convened by the National Human Genome Research Institute and in accordance with NIH peer review procedures (http://grants1.nih.gov/grants/peer/), using the review criteria stated below.

 As part of the initial merit review, all applications will: